gramaziokohler/coding_architecture_hs24/lectures/week-01/README.md

     </p>
 </div> -->

-### What is Programming
+### What is a software program

-At its core, programming can be understood as the process of transforming data.
+At its core, software can be understood as a tool for transforming data.
 You start with input data—whether numerical values, text, or other forms of information—apply a set of operations or processes to it, and produce output data.
+Programming software is the task of writing that set of operations that will perform the transformation.
 This transformation is fundamental to all programming tasks.

 <!-- >Input → Process → Output -->